Adrian Pennino: Creed

-Adrian doesn't physically appear in Creed, having previously died from ovarian cancer, but photos of her are seen around Rocky's restaurant (which was named after her).
-When Rocky goes to the graveyard he first goes and puts her brother Paulie's favorite alcoholic drink on his gravestone next to Adrian's.
+Years later, Paulie has also died and is buried next to Adrian.
+Rocky still regularly visits the graveyard, putting a bottle of Paulie's favourite alcoholic drink on his gravestone next to Adrian's.
 He then places a single red rose at the base of Adrian's headstone and then reads the newspaper to her and Paulie.

-When Rocky is diagnosed with Non-Hodgkin lymphoma, Rocky initially chooses not to undergo chemotherapy, partly because Adrian's own treatment had failed, and partly because most of his loved ones have died.
-Eventually, however, Rocky's new protege, Adonis Creed persuades him to keep fighting.
+When Rocky is diagnosed with Non-Hodgkin lymphoma, he initially chooses not to undergo chemotherapy, partly because of how Adrian's own treatment had failed.
+Eventually, however, Rocky's new protégé, Adonis Creed, Apollo's illegitimate son, persuades him to fight his illness.
+Creed becomes Rocky's carer during his treatment, and Rocky trains Creed for his match against his opponent "Pretty" Ricky Conlan.
+Creed narrowly loses by a split-decision, and he and Rocky are seen walking up the Philadelphia Museum of Art steps at the end.